 We envision a seamless botanical collection that flows naturally from inside the greenhouse to the outdoor gardens.
 The outdoor medicinal and native plant gardens grow many specimens of economic and local interest.
 The outdoor gardens currently include over 100 different species of medicinal, culinary, butterfly and ornamental plants.
 Many plants are identified with labels giving common and scientific names.

 Inside the greenhouse, the permanent collection resides in the south half of the greenhouse while the north end is used as growing space for class projects.
 The greenhouse hallway that connects to the Jeffords building provides space for faculty and student research.

 The indoor permanent collection houses over 100 plants that touch our lives everyday, including plants that give us food, drink, spices and fiber.
-The collection also has specimens that represent major plant adaptations such as aquatic and wetland plants, plants adapted to dry climates (cacti and succulents), and the always-popular carnivorous plants in our bog.
-We also host seasonal displays such as spring bulbs in March.
+The collection also has specimens that represent major plant adaptations such as aquatic and wetland plants, plants adapted to dry climates (cacti and succulents), and the always-popular orchids and air plants.

 What the club does:

 All students, staff and faculty are welcome to join the Greenhouse and Gardens club.

 For information on joining the club contact Club Advisor Mary Droege.

 The Castleton greenhouse is open to visitors.
 Enter through the Jeffords Building lower level room 136.
 If the door is open you are welcome to come in and visit.
 We are happy to schedule in advance special tours for school groups or community members.

 To schedule a greenhouse tour, please contact Greenhouse Manger Mary Droege.